bytex-solutions/snamp/docs/configuration.md

 See [Karaf Log Configuration](http://karaf.apache.org/manual/latest/users-guide/log.html) for more details.

 ### HTTP
-By default the HTTP Server listens on port 8181.
-You can change the port by creating a file `<snamp>/etc/org.ops4j.pax.web.cfg` with the following content:
+By default the HTTP Server listens on port `3535`.
+You can change the port by modifying a file `<snamp>/etc/org.ops4j.pax.web.cfg` with the following content:

 ```
 org.osgi.service.http.port=8181
 ```
 or by typing:
 ```
-root@karaf> config:property-set -p org.ops4j.pax.web org.osgi.service.http.port 8181
+root@karaf> config:property-set -p org.ops4j.pax.web org.osgi.service.http.port 3535
 ```

 The change will take effect immediately.

-> On Debian 7/8 there is a problem with default port `8181`.
-We highly recommended to change the port to something different.

 ## Examples
 * [Monitoring JMX resources over SNMP](examples/jmx-over-snmp.md)